Priax/Rust_Workshop/exercises/exercises.md

 You won't be able to finish those exercises, but you can always come back here if you want a challenge.

 Also, those exercises are very easy to do with any AI assistant, I know that.
 That's not the goal of this workshop.
-You should always try alone to solve a problem, else you won't learn the basics that are really important.
+You should always try  to solve a problem yourself at first, else you won't learn the basics that are really important.

 ## Exercise 1 :